 Since freshman admission and transfer admission take place in different application cycles and have very different requirements, you would need to submit different items.
 Our office can use the testing you submitted as a freshman applicant to complete your transfer application testing requirement, but no other freshman documents can substitute required transfer documents.

-How can I find out how much credit Rice will award me for the college courses I have already completed?
 If a transfer applicant is offered admission to Rice, the Office of the Registrar will send you a preliminary evaluation of your college coursework which will show a comparison of the course taken and the comparable Rice course for credit.
 Details on this process may be found on the Office of the Registrar website.

 The application process is designed to accommodate the broad spectrum of experience a transfer student might bring to the process.
 The application offers several opportunities for students to discuss their reasons for seeking a transfer, their interest in a particular field of study, their specific interest in Rice, what they believe is distinctive in their background and life experiences that would add to the Rice community, and if they experienced an education interruption.
 If you do not feel that the application questions allow you to explain your circumstances to the admission committee, you may email the information to us at firstname.lastname@example.org.